get-convex/curvilinear/README.md

 npm run dev
 ```

-Note that you can can then either [use a local dev server](https://stack.convex.dev/anonymous-development) without signing up for a Convex account or use a managed
+Note that you can either [use a local dev server](https://stack.convex.dev/anonymous-development) without signing up for a Convex account or use a managed
-cloud deployment.
+cloud deployment for running the backend.

 ## App